Debt Camel

 IVA settlements are unpredictable

 It’s impossible to say for certain whether your creditors will accept an offer.
-Someone with a lot of experience will sometimes have been astonished when a good offer was refused.
-Other times they will have seen surprisingly low offers agreed.
+Someone with a lot of experience will sometimes be suprised when a good offer is refused.
+Other times surprisingly low offers are agreed.

-If you don’t mind putting details of your situation on the internet, then the forum at www.iva.co.uk can help.
+If you don’t mind putting details of your situation on the internet, then the IVA forum may help.
 You can post anonymously and get replies from people who work for IVA firms or who have had an IVA.

 Where is the money coming from?